 To restore a snapshot, click the history icon, then snapshots, then choose the snapshot you'd like to restore:

-You will then be prompted to select a team in which to place the restored snapshot of your base.
+You will then be prompted to select a workspace into which to place the restored snapshot of your base.

 Limits on snapshot history

-Your snapshots won't stick around forever—snapshots are only accessible for a certain amount of time depending on your team's pricing plan.
+Your snapshots won't stick around forever—snapshots are only accessible for a certain amount of time depending on your workspace's pricing plan.

 - For the Free plan, you will be able to see the past 2 weeks' worth of snapshot history.